Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 A segregated fund is basically “a mutual fund meets a life insurance plan”.
 It has an investment component similar to a mutual fund, which allows you to invest money in stocks, bonds, or other securities.
 However, your exposure to risk is rather limited.

 While segregated funds share some qualities with mutual funds, they are sold exclusively by Canadian insurance companies.
-So if you want to purchase a segregated fund, you would have to buy it directly from an insurance broker (like Dundas Life) that works with major Canadian insurers.
+So if you want to purchase a seg fund, you would have to buy it directly from an insurance broker (like Dundas Life) that works with major Canadian insurers.

 When you buy a segregated fund, the insurance provider invests your premiums in an underlying asset.
 However, since risk is inherent to investing, there is a chance you could lose capital, even all of it.
 That’s where the “insurance factor” of segregated funds comes in.
 It guarantees you will retain up to 75% - 100% of your initial capital even if the underlying asset performs poorly.